The observed impact of galaxy halo gas on fast radio bursts

-If we consider only the CHIME FRBs that intersect the halos of Local Group galaxies M31 and M33, we still see a considerable excess DM.
-We note that the DM excess persists in the remaining intersected-galaxy sample, excluding the Local Group.
-If the Local Group IGrM is modeled with a dark matter halo mass of $10^{12.5}\,M_\odot$, it likely contributes a DM of $>100$\,pc\,cm$^{-3}$ over tens of degrees on the sky in the direction of M31\cite{prochaska-zheng-2019}.
-Our data are also consistent with recent analyses of X-ray O\,VII and O\,VIII emission lines and SZ maps that indicate significant hot-gas content extended to an angular radius of approximately $30$\,degrees from M31\cite{Qu-2021}.
-This is suggested to represent a hot-gas bridge connecting the Milky Way with M31 and M33 that corresponds to a DM of 80--400\,pc\,cm$^{-3}$.
+If we consider only the CHIME FRBs that intersect the halos of Local Group galaxies M31 and M33, we see excess DM, but it is not statistically significant on its own (jackknife p-value\,$\sim$\,0.08 at the fiducial $b_\perp$).
+If the Local Group IGrM is modeled with a dark matter halo mass of $10^{12.5}\,M_\odot$, it could contribute significant DM over tens of degrees on the sky in the direction of M31\cite{prochaska-zheng-2019}.
+The Local Group IGrM has recently been studied with analyses of X-ray O\,VII and O\,VIII emission lines and SZ maps that indicate significant hot-gas content extended to an angular radius of approximately $30$\,degrees from M31\cite{Qu-2021}.
+The authors suggested this represents a hot-gas bridge connecting the Milky Way with M31 and M33 that corresponds to a DM of 80--400\,pc\,cm$^{-3}$.
 We anticipate that our measurements, when augmented by additional data from CHIME/FRB and other instruments, will significantly aid in the modeling and interpretation of the X-ray and SZ observations of the Local Group IGrM, together with the IGrM of other nearby intersected groups.

 The magnitude of the observed DM excess in the CHIME/FRB galaxy intersections is promising for future FRB-DM measurements of the mass and density profile of diffuse gas surrounding galaxies and galaxy groups.
 For example, with a larger FRB sample, the analysis presented here can be applied to galaxy clusters, where the 10$^{14-15}\,\rm M_\odot$ halos with virial radii of around 2\,Mpc may contribute DMs greater than $10^3$\,pc\,cm$^{-3}$\cite{fujita17,prochaska-zheng-2019}.
 We note that the most highly dispersed CHIME/FRB source, with extragalactic $\rm DM=3006.7$\,pc\,cm$^{-3}$, appears to intersect within 1.4\,Mpc of the center of the galaxy cluster J185.83917+56.47005 at $z$=0.328, found by cross-matching with the GMBCG cluster catalog\cite{GMBCG-2013}.